ibm-cloud-docs/openwhisk/binding_services.md

 # Binding services to Actions
 {: #binding_services}

 You can leverage the [{{site.data.keyword.openwhisk}} CLI plug-in](./bluemix_cli.html) to bind a service to an Action or Package.
-The {{site.data.keyword.openwhisk_short}} `bx wsk service bind` command makes your {{site.data.keyword.Bluemix_notm}} service credentials available to your Cloud Functions code at run time.
+The {{site.data.keyword.openwhisk_short}} `ic wsk service bind` command makes your {{site.data.keyword.Bluemix_notm}} service credentials available to your Cloud Functions code at run time.
 {: shortdesc}

-The `bx wsk service bind` command is not to be confused with the `cf bind-service` command that is available in Cloud Foundry.
+The `ic wsk service bind` command is not to be confused with the `cf bind-service` command that is available in Cloud Foundry.

 ## Binding a service to an Action or Package
 {: #cli_bind}

 Bind any {{site.data.keyword.Bluemix_notm}} service to any Action that is defined in {{site.data.keyword.openwhisk_short}}.
 Binding a service creates new parameter on your existing Action that contains the service instance credentials.

-**Note**:
-* The `bx wsk service bind` command does not support binding user-provided services that are created with the `bx cf create-user-provided-service` command.
-* You can only bind one service of each type to an Action or Package.
+**Note**: You can only bind one service of each type to an Action or Package.
 Binding multiple services of the same type is not supported.

 Before you begin, [define credentials](/docs/apps/reqnsi.html#accser_external) for the service that you want to bind.

 1. Get the name of the service instance that you want to bind to an Action or Package.
     ```
-    bx service list
+    ic service list
     ```
     {: pre}